 How to Book this Kauai Luau

-The easiest way to reserve your luau dinner at the Kilohana Planation is to book online.
+The easiest way to reserve your luau dinner at the Kilohana Plantation is to book online.
 They guarantee the lowest price available.

 If you are planning on also doing the train ride, you can get tickets when you arrive or can book online directly through Kilohana Plantation.